Could Oregon Republicans take the governor's seat for the first time in decades?

 Heard is among the most extreme in his party; he supported the Jan.
 6 insurrection at the U.S. Capitol and the riot at the Oregon State Capitol weeks earlier, and has been a vocal opponent of masks, vaccine mandates and all other COVID restrictions, even forming a group called "Citizens Against Tyranny."
 Heard has also made it a practice to vote against bills, even those he agreed with, to protest the Capitol being closed to the public during the pandemic.

-Heard took the job after Knute Buehler stepped down as party chair last year.
-Buehler, a moderate Republican who lost to Gov. Kate Brown in 2018, left the Republican party altogether after the state GOP declared the Jan.
+Knute Buehler, a de facto leader of the party in Oregon, left the Republican Party last year.
+Buehler, a moderate Republican who lost to Gov. Kate Brown in 2018, left after the state GOP declared the Jan.
 6 insurrection at the U.S. Capitol a "false flag."

-When Heard took over, it signaled the party was comfortable moving to the right.
+When Heard took over after Bill Currier, it signaled the party was comfortable moving further to the right.
 In 2022, that might no longer be true, said veteran Republican strategist Rebecca Tweed.

 "It seemed like, for a while, the louder and more extreme and the higher your litmus test was, the more Republican you were," Tweed said.
 "The electorate is not really responding well to that."